House of Tokhtamish (Circassian family): History

 Tokhtamish Pristavstvo (Тохтамышское приставство)) were also derived from the name of this river.

-Temryuk Idar, a Kabardian prince seeking to reclaim inherited lands had formed an alliance with the Western Circassian principalities.
+Idar, a Kabardian prince seeking to reclaim inherited lands had formed an alliance with the Western Circassian principalities.
 He supported the exiled Tokhtamish family and brought them to his side.
-In the Battle of Kizburun, fought between Idar's supporters and his rival Kabardian princes, Idar’s army won, restoring influence in Kabardia and allowing the Tokhtamish family to return.
+In the Battle of Kyzburun, fought between Idar's supporters and his rival Kabardian princes, Idar’s army won, restoring influence in Kabardia and allowing the Tokhtamish family to return.
 Prince Tokhtamish and his son Kalish were among five princes killed in the battle.
 Tokhtamish’s death caused significant internal conflict within the dynasty.

 In the second half of the 17th century, the Tokhtamish princes began to display an arrogant and condescending attitude toward the people, plunder neighboring villages, and act with malice toward other princely dynasties.
 These behaviors provoked strong reactions from other Kabardian princes and the general population.
-As a result, through a collective conspiracy by the princes (Note: Hatokshoqo, Misost, Qeytuqo and Bekmirza princely families.) and with the participation of the people, the majority of the male members of the Tokhtamish family were killed.
+As a result, through a collective conspiracy by the princes (Note: Hatokshoqo, Misost, Qeytuqo and Bechmirza princely families.) and with the participation of the people, the majority of the male members of the Tokhtamish family were killed.
 According to a custom, people who met princes on the road had to accompany them until the prince allowed them to leave.
 This practice was usually directed at elders but was applied to everyone regardless of age when it came to the princes.
 The Tokhtamish family used this custom excessively by forcing villagers to use their heavily loaded carts for long distances in their service.
 According to a letter from a Tokhtamish leader Jambot in 1858 to the Kabardia regional head V. V. Orbeliani, at that time, a conspiracy was formed by the joint decision of the princely houses to eliminate the Tokhtamish family due to their "cruel and autocratic" behavior at that time.

 According to oral sources, upon learning about the conspiracy, Prince Qeytuqo Tokhtamish hid in a forest near the Malka River.
 Attacks against the Tokhtamish princes were organized by princes and peasants, and most were killed.
 The lands belonging to the Tokhtamish Principality around the Nalchik and Baksan rivers were divided.
 Saramirza, son of Duvey who was still a baby, the women and a few others were spared.
 The remaining members accepted being reduced from princely status to first-rank nobility (Tlekotlesh) and became vassals of the Hatokhshoqo princes.
 The lands allocated to the Tokhtamish's could not be sold or used as a loan, unlike other first-rank nobles.

 After some time following the destruction of the family, the cabin where Qeytuqo Tokhtamish hid was discovered by a group of hunters.
 The Kabardian princes sent 500 people and declared that they allowed Qeytuqo to return and live as a prince on the condition that he was "well-intentioned" and would "offend no one."
 A few years after his return, Qeytuqo voluntarily gave up his princely rights and lowered himself to the first-rank noble class.
 The forest area where he hid became known among the local people as Qeytuqo.